Personalized Federated Learning with Exact Stochastic Gradient Descent: Experiments

+{We provide the description of the datasets used in our experiments, along with their corresponding neural network architecture.
+For further details about the neural network architectures see Table \ref{tab:architectures_altogether} and Figure \ref{fig:nn_architectures} in the Appendix \ref{appendix:neural_network_architectures}.}

-\textbf{Omniglot.} This dataset was introduced by \cite{Lake2015HumanlevelCL} and consists of 1623 105x105 handwritten characters from 50 different alphabets and 20 samples per handwritten character.
-Omniglot can be a natural choice for personalized learning due to its small number of samples per character and large number of different handwritten characters per alphabet.
-Each alphabet can be considered as a classification problem with a certain number of classes, e.g.\ the English alphabet has $24$ classes.
-We use 4 convolutional layers, each layer is followed by one max pooling layer, the architecture we use is the same as the one from \cite{finn2017modelagnostic}.
+\textit{Omniglot}.
+This dataset was introduced in \cite{Lake2015HumanlevelCL} and consists of 1623 $105\times105$ handwritten characters from 50 different alphabets, with 20 samples per handwritten character.
+Omniglot can be a natural choice for Personalized learning due to its small number of samples per character and large number of different handwritten characters per alphabet.
+Each alphabet can be considered as a classification problem with a certain number of classes, e.g., the English alphabet has $26$ classes.
+We use $4$ convolutional layers, each layer followed by one max pooling layer; the architecture we use is the same as the one from \cite{finn2017modelagnostic}.

-\textbf{CIFAR-10.} It consists of $32x32$ RGB images of 10 different classes of visual categories \citep{Krizhevsky2009LearningML}.
-We use the same architecture as in \cite{yao2020federated}.
-It includes two convolutional layers of 64 filters each, and a kernel of size 5.
-Each layer is followed by a max pooling layer of size 3x3 with stride 2.
-The output of convolutional layers passes through two additional fully connected layers of size 384 and 192.
+\textit{CIFAR-10}.
+This dataset consists of $32 \times 32$ RGB images of 10 different classes of visual categories \citep{krizhevsky2009learning}.
+We use the same architecture as in \cite{yao2020federated}, which includes two convolutional layers of $64$ filters each, and a kernel of size $5$.
+Each layer is followed by a max pooling layer of size $3\times3$ with stride $2$.
+The output of the convolutional layers passes through two additional fully connected layers of size $384$ and $192$.
 The activation function for the convolutional and fully connected layers is ReLU.

-\textbf{MNIST.} It consists of $28 \times 28$ handwritten grayscale images of single digits from classes 0 to 9.
-For MNIST, we use an MLP architecture that consists of one fully connected layer of 200 units with a ReLU activation function.
+\textit{MNIST}.
+This dataset consists of $28 \times 28$ handwritten grayscale images of single digits from classes $0$ to $9$.
+For MNIST, we use an MLP architecture that consists of one fully connected layer of $200$ units with a ReLU activation function.

-\textbf{Fashion-MNIST.} It is similar to MNIST but more challenging and consists of $28 \times 28$ grayscale images of 10 different classes of clothing.
+\textit{Fashion-MNIST}.
+This dataset is similar to MNIST but more challenging and consists of $28 \times 28$ grayscale images of $10$ different classes of clothing.
 We use the same MLP architecture as the one in MNIST.

-\textbf{EMNIST.} It extends the MNIST dataset with grayscale handwritten digits.
-In total there are $62$ different classes of handwritten letters and digits.
+\textit{EMNIST}.
+This dataset extends the MNIST dataset with grayscale handwritten digits.
+In total, there are $62$ different classes of handwritten letters and digits.
 We use the same MLP architecture as the one in MNIST.